Jump to Fall 2025 Lab Sections

 The Appalachian Justice Research Lab (AJRL) is an interdisciplinary laboratory space designed to conduct and disseminate research that supports the needs and priorities of Appalachian communities directly impacted by poverty, inequalities, and various forms of violence.
 The AJRL is made up of a Lecture (1 credit) and Lab (3 credits) which run as co-requisites and which we refer to together as the AJRL.
-Each semester a new group of faculty come together, each with responsibility to directly supervise students in research teams, projects, and curricula; the Lecture is coordinated by the co-directors of the Appalachian Justice Research Center who, in collaboration with each semesters’ faculty cohort, design and deliver the AJRL.
+Every fall semester a new group of faculty come together, each with responsibility to directly supervise students in research teams, projects, and curricula; the Lecture is coordinated by the co-directors of the Appalachian Justice Research Center who, in collaboration with the semester’s faculty cohort, design and deliver the AJRL.

 The AJRL is modeled on the structure of curricula in clinical legal education.
-To participate in the AJRL, students will apply (during registration) to participate in a particular section of the Lab.
+To participate in the AJRL, students will apply to participate in a section of the Lab.
 Each section will have a particular research focus and will often include undergraduate and graduate students, including law, social work, and other professional students (Yes, everyone in one course – just like the real world!).
 As is the case in legal clinics, the project work conducted by students and faculty is at the core of the curriculum.
-In addition to regular instructional hours, faculty teams supervising work during the semester will meet at least once a week with their teams, designing and supervising work plans and supporting students in the creation of work products and community deliverables.
-This is the “lab” component of the course, which takes up most of students’ course hours.
+AJRL faculty and students will work closely in and outside of class time with community partners in the co-creation of deliverables.

 While students will spend most of their time working in their sections on their specific research projects, students will also meet regularly as a larger group which will include all students enrolled in any section and any project of the AJRL.
 In those larger lecture and workshop settings, students will participate in the following activities: